Deterministic randomness extraction for quantum random number generation with partial trust: Introduction

 Deterministic extractors, nevertheless, do exist for particular classes of entropy sources.
 For example, biased yet independent coins can be XORed to produce a close to uniform bit (see, e.g.,~\cite{vadhan2012pseudorandomness}).
 Naturally, this fact led to the question of whether one could construct deterministic extractors tailored for particular families of quantum entropy sources.
 In a remarkable result~\cite{Foreman_2025}, the first quantum random number generation protocol with deterministic extraction was constructed.
 Focusing on a device-independent (DI) setting, the authors prove that the violation of a Bell inequality can replace a min-entropy lower bound as the extractor's promise.

-In this work, we show that the techniques developed in~\cite{Foreman_2025} for the DI setting can be adapted to a semi-DI one.
-In particular, we work in the prepare-and-measure framework based on an overlap assumption on the prepared states, developed in~\cite{Brask_2017}.
-Our main result shows that the role played by a Bell functional in the DI construction can be played by a solution to the dual of the guessing probability in this framework.
-Then, the techniques from~\cite{Foreman_2025} lead to a spot-checking randomness generation protocol whose performance we simulate with a quantum entropy source based on an experimentally relevant family of behaviors~\cite{mir2025measurement}.
+In this work, we show that the techniques developed in~\cite{Foreman_2025} for the DI setting can be adapted to multiple prepare-and-measure settings with \emph{partial trust}, either in the state generation or in the measurement.
+We also extend the results to the semi-DI framework based on an overlap assumption on the prepared states developed in~\cite{Brask_2017}.
+Our main result shows that the role played by a Bell functional in the DI construction can be played by a solution to the dual of the guessing probability in any of these partial trust settings.
+Focusing on the semi-DI setting, our results together with the techniques from~\cite{Foreman_2025} lead to a spot-checking randomness generation protocol whose performance we simulate with a quantum entropy source based on an experimentally relevant family of behaviors~\cite{mir2025measurement}.
 In the finite-size regime, we observe that positive key rates can be achieved for as low as $7\times 10^3$ rounds.
 Whereas in the asymptotic limit of infinitely many rounds, we show that even if the fraction of estimating rounds is vanishing, successful extraction can be achieved from arbitrarily close to deterministic behaviors.

 The paper is structured as follows.
-In Sec.~\ref{sec:assumptions}, we describe the prepare-and-measure semi-DI framework we work with.
+In Sec.~\ref{sec:assumptions}, we describe the different prepare-and-measure settings we work with.
 In Sec.~\ref{sec:main-result}, we state our main theorem: a family of operator inequalities resulting from dual solutions to the guessing probability.
 In Sec.~\ref{sec:extractors}, we use this result to prove that the functions considered in~\cite{Foreman_2025} are also extractors in our setting.
-In Sec.~\ref{sec:protocol}, we provide a randomness generation protocol, based on the one from~\cite{Foreman_2025}, whose expected rates under honest but noisy implementations we simulate in Sec.~\ref{sec:numerics}.
+In Sec.~\ref{sec:protocol}, we provide a randomness generation protocol focused on the semi-DI setting, based on the one from~\cite{Foreman_2025}, whose expected rates under honest but noisy implementations we simulate in Sec.~\ref{sec:numerics}.
 Finally, we conclude with some remarks in Sec.~\ref{sec:conclusions}.